-We will pay for the actual loss of Business Income you sustain due to the necessary "suspension" of your "operations" during the "period of restoration".
-The "suspension" must be caused by direct physical loss of or physical damage to property at the premises which are described in the Declarations and for which Business Income Limit of Insurance is shown in the Declarations.
+- (a) We will pay for the actual loss of Business Income you sustain due to the necessary suspension of your "operations" during the "period of restoration".
+The suspension must be caused by direct physical loss of or physical damage to property at the described premises.
 The loss or damage must be caused by or result from of a Covered Cause of Loss.
-With respect to loss or damage to personal property in a vehicle, the described premises include the area within 100 feet of such premises.

-- 37. Under Plaintiff's Policy, Business Income is defined as: - a.
-Net Income (Net Profit or Net Loss before income taxes), including Income and Royalties, that would have been earned or incurred; and - b.
-Continuing normal operating expenses incurred, including payroll.
+With respect to loss or damage to personal property in the open or in a vehicle, the described premises include the area within 100 feet of the site at which the described premises are located. - 36.
+Under Plaintiff's Businessowners Coverage Form, Business Income is defined as: - (i).
+Net Income (Net Profit or Net Loss before income taxes) that would have been earned or incurred if no physical loss or damage had occurred but not including any New Income that would likely have been earned as a result of an increase in the volume of business due to favorable business conditions caused by the impact of the Covered Cause of Loss on customers or on other businesses; and - b.
+Continuing normal operating expenses incurred, including payroll. - 37.
+In addition, Plaintiff's Businessowners Coverage Form provided coverage as follows: